End Micromanagement: 6 Signs of Micromanagement (and What To Do Instead)

 If you have regular one on ones with your manager — and you should — you should bring up your concerns with micromanagement then.
 It can feel stressful to even consider giving your manager criticism, but remember that they have a vested interest in keeping your relationship positive.
 Find a way to approach the subject with tact, like citing specific examples of micromanagement and how they affect your work.
 If your manager is an open, receptive person, they’ll take your feedback to heart and work on improving.

-When dealing with other micromanagers that aren’t your direct manager, try to find a time to speak with them about this directly.
+When dealing with other micromanagers who aren’t your direct manager, try to find a time to speak with them about this directly.

 Get help